Emdad12/Customer-Transactions-Data-Analysis-Using-Python/README.md

 1. Navigate to the project directory:
 bash
 Copy code
 cd transaction-analysis-python

 2.Install the required libraries using the requirements(libraries are matplotlib,numpy,pandas,seaborn,statistics.txt file:

 bash
 Copy code
 pip install -r requirements.txt

-3.Open the Jupyter Notebook file (Transaction_Analysis.ipynb) to explore the analysis.
+3.Open the Jupyter Notebook file (Customer_Transaction.ipynb) to explore the analysis.
 ### Deliverables
 - Jupyter Notebook: Includes the full data cleaning, analysis, and visualization workflow.
 - Dataset: A cleaned version of the dataset (if publicly shareable).